-Seriously though, in my free time I’m a big believer in self care and doing things you enjoy.
-For me that includes spending time with my husband and two goldendoodles.
+I am a big believer in self-care and doing things you enjoy.
+That includes spending time with my husband, son, and two Goldendoodles.
 Sometimes that means going out on adventures in the Pacific Northwest, but it also means lounging on the couch with a glass of wine in comfy clothes.
-I enjoy wine tasting weekends, bubble baths, romance novels, and podcasts about murder mysteries and personal growth.
-I also love food.
+I enjoy wine-tasting weekends, bubble baths, romance novels, and podcasts about murder mysteries and personal growth.
+I also loves food.

 About The Food

 As an at-home cook, I believe that food should be accessible, natural, and delicious; and that the healthiest diet is the one you cook for yourself.
-To me this means buying food in its most original form and creating something amazing.
+This means buying food in its original form and creating something unique.

-I believe that “healthy” is a term that should imply what you are eating is good for you because it is wholesome and nutritious, not because it is following a current food fad.
-Where your calories come from is important but I still love the occasional dessert.
+I believe that “healthy” is a term that should imply that what you eat is good for you because it is delicious and nutritious, not because it follows a current food fad.
+Where your calories come from is essential, but I still love the occasional dessert.

-On my blog you will find full sugar, full fat treats, but I only eat them in moderation.
-What you won’t find are recipes containing ingredients with unnecessary additives or preservatives, or things like protein powders and sugar substitutes.
-I don’t use them, so I can’t advise you how to use them.
+On my blog, you will find real sugar, full-fat treats that I enjoy in moderation.
+You won’t find recipes containing ingredients with unnecessary additives, preservatives, or sugar substitutes.
+I think these are okay to eat, but I don’t use them, so I can’t advise you on how to use them.

 I often cook with beer, wine, or even bourbon.
 Pasta in an herbed white wine cream sauce is my weakness.
-If you prefer to avoid those ingredients, check the text of the blog post for substitutions or to find out if it can be omitted altogether.
-While I might know what’s missing, no one else will.
+If you prefer to avoid those ingredients, you can check the blog post’s text for substitutions or to find out if they can be omitted altogether.
+While I might know what’s missing, no one at your table will ever guess.

-I try to keep the focus of the blog on the food, but if you want to see more of the personal connection between the food and my family sign up for the Sunday Spotlight.
-It’s my twice a month newsletter that lets you get to know the behind the scenes of what’s going on at Renee Nicole’s Kitchen.
+I try to keep the blog’s focus on the food, but if you want to see more of the personal connection between the food and my family, sign up for the Sunday Spotlight.
+My newsletter lets you know the behind-the-scenes of what’s happening at Renee Nicole’s Kitchen.

 Work With Me

 Thank you so much for visiting.
-I hope I can inspire you to get in the kitchen and find your own passion for food.
+I hope to inspire you to get into the kitchen and find your passion for food.
 If you are new to the blog, check out my Kitchen Essentials page for the essential culinary tools that stock my kitchen.
-Ready to dive right in?
-Check out some of my personal favorites:
+Are you ready to dive right in?
+Start Here or check out some of my personal favorites: